mlswg/mls-architecture/draft-ietf-mls-architecture.md

 services at their disposal to establish the necessary values and credentials required for encryption and authentication.

-The Messaging Service (MS) presents two abstract services that allow clients to prepare for sending and receiving messages securely:
+The Service Provider presents two abstract services that allow clients to prepare for sending and receiving messages securely:

 - An Authentication Service (AS) which is responsible for maintaining